RumaanRazzaq/Learning-Java/JavaCheatSheet.md

 If the index is pointing outside the array we recieve an ArrayIndexOutOfBoundsException error.
 Like ArrayLists, Arrays can also be used as a parameter for a method and can be returned from a method.

 We can split a string using the **.split(",");** function.
 The character in the string denotes where we split the string, in this case it is at the commas.
 The split method returns an array of the resulting sub-parts.
+We can convert all letters of a string to lowercase using the **.toLowerCase()** method.
+We can remove spaces from beginning and end of the string using the **.trim()** method.
 Splitting strings is used particularly when data is of a fixed format such as csv (comma-seperated values).
 We can get a single character from the string using the **.charAt(i)** function where i is a specific index.
 We can get the length of a string using the **.length()** function.
 This should not be confused with the **.length** function which is used only to find the length of an array, whereas finds the length of a string.
 We can pause the program by using **Thread.sleep(100);**